Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 Don't expect any steep price discounts on either brand, no matter where you buy them in North America.

-The company enforces a Minimum Advertised Pricing (MAP) policy, which prohibits a dealer from advertising a price below the minimum price established by Aquabrass.
+The company enforces a Minimum Advertised Price (MAP) policy, which prohibits a dealer from advertising a price below the minimum price established by Aquabrass.

 Dealers may sell a faucet for below the MAP price, but they cannot advertise the lower price.
 (The policy is the reason you will see "Call for Price" on some websites.
 The implication is that the retailer is selling below the MAP price.
 Our research, however, found that this is not necessarily true.)